The Shape of Adversarial Influence: Characterizing LLM Latent Spaces with Persistent Homology: Results

-\textbf{Cross-Correlation Analysis of Barcode Summaries. }We studied the cross-correlation matrix of the 41-dimensional barcode summaries obtained from the subsamples.
-The results in \cref{fig:cross-correlation} show that a growing block of highly correlated features appears in the layers of the model.
-The mean death of 0-bars emerges as the first prominent feature, so we retained it as the representative of the topological features in this block in our analyses when pruning highly correlated features.
+\enlargethispage{\baselineskip} Our global analysis, as outlined in Figure~\ref{fig:pipeline_flowchart}, reveals a consistent and highly discriminative topological signature of adversarial influence across all six LLMs.
+Specifically, we show that adversarial inputs induce a ``topological compression'' of the latent space.
+Here, we present the results of quantifying and interpreting the effect of XPIA on Mistral 7B's latent space.
+Results for the other five models are provided in Appendix~\ref{app:more-results-global}.
+Results for the Mistral 7B and LLaMA3-7B models subjected to the backdoor finetuning attack for sandbagging are given in Appendix~\ref{app:more-results-global-locked}.

+\textbf{Cross-Correlation Analysis of Barcode Summaries.} In Figure~\ref{fig:cross-correlation}, a growing block of highly correlated features appears in the cross-correlation matrix of the 41 features of the barcode summaries.
+To reduce redundancy and prevent overfitting, we removed highly correlated variables, ensuring an efficient and informative representation for more parsimonious models in subsequent analyses.
+We discarded all features that have a correlation higher than a threshold of 0.5 with at least one feature present in the analysis, resulting in the features in Table~\ref{table:pruned-barcodes-summs}.
+We refer to this data set as the \textit{pruned barcode summaries}.
+The first feature appearing in this block of highly correlated features is the mean deaths of the 0-bars (the average of their ending points), which is retained in the pruned barcode summaries as representative of the block.
 However, we remark that the prominence of this statistic in the results of our analysis does not imply a lack of significance for higher-order topological features (specifically, 1-bars).
-We observe a strong correlation between statistics of the 0- and 1-bars; mathematically, it is known that the deaths of 0-bars are closely linked to the births of 1-bars (this relationship has been explored in the context of Morse theory; see \cite{adler} for further discussion).
-Thus, the mean death of 0-bars inherently captures information on 1-bars as well.
-In light of the cross-correlation results, we discarded all features that have a correlation higher than a threshold of 0.5 with at least one feature present in the analysis, resulting in the features in \cref{table:pruned-barcodes-summs}.
-We refer to this data set as the \textit{pruned barcode summaries}.
+Empirically, there is a strong correlation between statistics of the 0- and 1-bars in our results; theoretically, it is known that the deaths of 0-bars are closely linked to the births of 1-bars (which has been explored using Morse theory; see \cite{adler}).
+Having identified the most informative features, we next examine whether they support geometric separation in PCA space.